shaeqkhan/spring/README.md

 # spring
-Proof of Concept for Spring WS, contract first approach
+Proof of Concepts for Spring related development